crytic/building-secure-contracts/program-analysis/echidna/Exercise-1.md

 ```

-## Testing token's balance
+## Testing a token balance

 ### Goals

 - Add a property to check that `echidna_caller` cannot have more than an initial balance of 10000.
-- Once Echidna found the bug, fix the issue, and re-try your property with Echidna.
+- Once Echidna finds the bug, fix the issue, and re-check your property with Echidna.

 The skeleton for this exercise is (*[exercises/exercise1/template.sol](./exercises/exercise1/template.sol)*):